sinclairzx81/typebox/readme.md

 }`)
 ```

-For more information on TypeBox's parsing infrastructure, refer to the [ParseBox](https://github.com/sinclairzx81/parsebox) project.
+For more information on static parsing, refer to the [ParseBox](https://github.com/sinclairzx81/parsebox) project.

 <a name='values'></a>